 Because life on the road can be unpredictable, you would do well to tell a family member where you’re heading to in case something goes wrong.
 Moreover, you always make sure your smartphone is fully charged.
 Keep the emergency number on the quick dial.

 Heading out in a campervan doesn’t necessarily mean that you’re a comfortable person.
 Far from it.
-Campervans are actually very cool because they allow you to set camp basically anywhere.
-Before hitting the road don’t forget about the most basic stuff: gas for the van, food for your belly, alcohol for some laughs, water and anything in between.
+Campervans are very cool because they allow you to set camp basically anywhere.
+Before hitting the road don’t forget about the most basic stuff: gas for the van, food for your belly, enough water and drinks, and anything in between.
 As a bonus tip, we strongly advise you to take the campervan out for a spin before embarking on your journey.